Spectral gap estimates for Brownian motion on domains with sticky-reflecting boundary diffusion: Direct Approach

-This representation of $\sigma_{\alpha,\beta}$ formally interpolates between the two extremal cases of the spectral gap for reflecting Brownian motion on $\Omega$ when $\alpha=1$ and for Brownian motion on the surface $\partial \Omega$ when $\alpha=0$.
-As our main result, in Proposition~\ref{prop:interp_method} we propose a simple method to estimate $\sigma_{\alpha,\beta}$ from below using only $\sigma_0$ and $\sigma_1$ and estimates for certain bulk-boundary interaction terms which are independent of $\alpha$.
-The method can lead to quite good results which is illustrated by the example when $\Omega=B_1 \subset \R^d$ is a $d$-dimensional unit ball.
-When $d=2$ and $\beta =1$, for instance, it yields the estimate
+and $\bnabla$ denotes the tangential derivative operator on $\partial \Omega$.
+This representation of $\sigma_{\alpha,\beta}$ formally interpolates between the two marginal cases of the spectral gap for reflecting Brownian motion on $\Omega$ when $\alpha=1$ and tangential Brownian motion on $\partial \Omega$ (with diffusion rate $\beta$) when $\alpha=0$.
+In the sequel we will consider only the case of $\beta =1$ for simplicity.
+Using Rellich embedding and the classical Agmon-Douglas-Nirenberg theory \cite{Agmon:1959} we find a unique smooth minimizer $f$.

-where $\sigma_0\approx 3.39$ is the spectral gap for the Neumann Laplacian on the 2-dimensional unit ball, c.f.\ Section~\ref{subsec:ball_full}. -- In case when $\Omega$ is a $d$-dimensional manifold with Ricci curvature bounded from below by $k_R>0$ and with boundary $\partial \Omega $ whose second fundamental form $\mathop{\rm II}_{\partial \Omega}$ is bounded from below by $k_2>0$ we obtain (again with $\beta =1$, for simplicity) that

-where $C_\Omega$ and $C_{\partial \Omega} $ are the usual (Neumann) Poincaré constants of $\Omega$ and $\partial \Omega$ respectively.
-To derive this result we combine Escobar's lower bound \cite{escobar} on the first Steklov eigenvalue \cite{MR3662010,Nazarov} of $\Omega$ with a novel estimate on the optimal zero mean trace Poincaré constant of $\Omega$ \cite{Matculevich_Repin,Nazarov_Repin}, for which we obtain that

-for all $f\in C^1(\Omega)$ with $\int_{\partial \Omega} f dS =0$, and which is of independent interest.
-The proof is based on a novel application of Reilly's formula \cite{reilly} which is also used for a complementary lower bound of $\sigma$ independent of the interpolation approach stating that